fsprojects/FSharpLint/src/README.md

 ###FSharpLint.Rules

 Each file should contain a set of related lint rules e.g. checking code follows standard naming conventions.
 The rules are implemented using a visitor function which is then applied to each node in an abstract syntax tree, the walking of the tree can be controlled through the return value of the visitor function.

-###FSharpLint.VisualStudioExtension

-Visual studio 2012 extension.
-When installed it consists of a button that can be found in the "Tools" drop down menu labeled "Run FSharpLint on open projects.", clicking this asynchronously runs the lint against all the F# files in the open solution's projects.
-Any errors are output as warnings in the "Error List" window, and the progress of the parser can be seen in the "Output" window when showing output from "FSharpLint".